 Previous finalists and winners: Better Work

-This award celebrates the power of design to delight our intellect, heart and senses.
-It is given to that brilliant idea, design, product, tool or movement that moves the heart and mind by virtue of its relevance, meaning, simplicity or inspiration.
+This award celebrates the power of design to delight the senses.
+It is given to a solution that moves the heart and mind by virtue of its aesthetic qualities, meaning and sensuality.

 Entries in this category should include information specifying, in concrete terms, how the solution speaks especially to human emotions and senses and is perceived as sublime.

 – An award for design-led solutions that positively disrupts the status quo, creating growth potential or new markets.